-The fintech industry is growing rapidly with global funding increasing by 96% over the past year.
-The more technological innovations in this sector are evolving, the more fintech businesses are becoming “decacorns” (companies valued at more than $10 million.)
+The fintech industry is proliferating with global funding increasing by 96% over the past year.
+As more technological innovations in this sector are evolving, the more fintech businesses become “decacorns” (companies valued at more than $10 million.)

-So, what fintech trends will shape the industry and influence the decision-making of the finance business in 2022 and beyond?
+What fintech trends will shape the industry and influence the decision-making of the finance business in 2023 and beyond?

-Let’s take a look at our predictions concerning the future technology trends of the fintech industry.
+Let’s look at our predictions concerning the future technology trends of the fintech industry.

 Read also: How to Build a Banking App in 2022

 According to a report by Business Insider, BNPL services are one of the fastest-growing trends in fintech.
 BNPL allows customers to defer payment for goods or services purchased online or in-store.
 The report predicts that the global BNPL market will grow from $24 billion in 2020 to $67 billion by 2025.

 There are a number of reasons why BNPL is becoming so popular.
 First, it offers customers a convenient way to manage their finances.
 Second, it can help businesses boost sales and encourage customer loyalty.
 And third, BNPL companies are able to offer competitive interest rates and payment terms.

 There's no doubt that contactless technologies are on the rise in the world of fintech.
 Consumers are increasingly demanding faster, more convenient ways to pay for goods and services, and contactless payments offer just that.
 In addition, with the proliferation of mobile devices equipped with NFC (near-field communication) technology, it's easier than ever for consumers to make contactless payments.